What to do when pulled over by the police in the UK

 Traffic stops are the second most dangerous situation that a police officer has to deal with on a regular basis, so he/she will be on their guard.
 (Domestic incidents are the most dangerous, in case you were wondering.)

 Police warn motorists to be wary of notes left on their cars

 3. Be polite

 Police officers are human.
 If you are rude and aggressive, then your experience is likely to be a very different one than if you are polite and respectful.
-Remember, the traffic stop might not mean trouble; you might have been pulled over simply to be told that a brake light bulb has blown.
+Remember, the police might have stopped you for simply to let you know that a brake light bulb has blown.

 Some might advise you to keep your answers short to avoid incriminating yourself but I’d rather be open and honest and explain, apologising if necessary.
 No one likes unnecessary work, and most police officers would rather let you off with a warning than write a ticket out.

 If you are cautioned then it is likely that you are about to be issued with a ticket or prosecuted, at which point it might be better to say nothing as his/her mind is probably made up.
 The place to argue your side is in court, not at the side of the road.
 Arguing with the police rarely improves a bad situation.